LEADNorthLLC/iris-ccd-devtools/README.md

 Nathan Holt (LEAD North)

+Shawntelle Madison-Coker (Lead North)

 ## Inspiration
-To create a user-friendly front-end to organize several testing utilities and methods used to facility CCD transform development
+To create a user-friendly front-end to organize several testing utilities and methods used to facility FHIR and CCD transform development

 ## What it does
 Creates /csp/visualizer/service web app in IRIS with endpoints for XPath testing, XSLT testing, and CCD to SDA transform testing.